 A warm welcome awaits you in La Mirada.
 Magnificent amenities and a close distance to Los Angeles and Anaheim make La Mirada the gateway to everything Southern California has to offer.

-When to Visit La Mirada, CA
+When should you travel to La Mirada, CA?

 La Mirada enjoys a beautiful Southern-Californian climate, with an average of 284 sunny days per year.
 Summer highs reach the mid-80s, while the winter lows never exceed the upper 40s.
 The area only gets about 14 inches of rain per year, typically in the winter.
 You're almost guaranteed to have perfect weather for your trip to La Mirada, whenever you visit.